Creating and Placing Sketchup Buildings into Flight Simulator

 9. Now we File/Save our Sketchup file for later use, and quit Sketchup.

-You'll find your new COLLADA (.dae) file right where you exported it to, along with a folder of the same name containing your exported textures - they will have had their names changed to texture0.jpg, texture1.bmp, etc., unfortunately.
+You'll find your new COLLADA (.dae) file right where you exported it to, along with a folder of the same name containing your exported textures - using the latest versions of Sketchup 8 the texture files will have the Material names you used in Sketchup.

 10. Next, you'll need to download and install theFS2004 Make Model SDK from MS. If you are creating FSX libraries, then you need to install the FSX SDK from your FSX Professional DVD's, then update to (at least) the SP1A SDK.